COVID-19 / Coronavirus statement from Anatomy Trains

 I have a weak stomach, will I be able to handle a dissection?

 We all have those feelings, but usually they last about 10 minutes before fascination takes over.
-Dissection a cadaver can be an emotional experience, for sure, and these emotions are respected and honored in our classes.
+Dissecting a cadaver can be an emotional experience, for sure, and these emotions are respected and honored in our classes.
 The ‘donors’ have given their bodies that you might learn – we honor that gift by learning as much as we can – respectfully, and all the way from skin to bone.

 How big are these classes?
 How many students per cadaver do you usually have?